quickkennedy/mods/tf2c/m0rehud-tf2c/README.md

 4 team arena shit lol

+4 team disquise menu

 <a>KNOWN ISSUES</a>
 ====

 respawn text gets cut off

 civillian's button is in the top left

+the coil gun displays a broken meter label (and i have no clue what change did it)